 Anastasia Steele in Fifty Shades of Grey is entirely Christian Grey-sexual.
 At the age of 21, she never had attractions to men before meeting him and is not interrested in other men.

 This is the universal orientation of every Elf in J.R.R.Tolkien's works.
 They love once and for life.
-With one exception: there is exactly one elf who is more than one person-sexual.
+With one exception: there is exactly one elf who is more than one person-sexual, and it's only allowed because his first wife died.

 And Detoran herself if the sole target of a rogue bhederin (a kind of bison in the Malazanverse) bull's affections.
 It's played for laughs.